bermylle/bermyllerazonblog/content/posts/linked-list/index.md

 	return prev;
 {{< /highlight >}}

-I love this solution because when I submitted it on LeetCode, the runtime was 100% faster than all Java submissions.
-I personally like clean code, but the recursive solution's runtime can be too slow if given the worst test cases.
+The runtime of this code is 100% faster than all Java submissions in LeetCode.
+I personally like the iterative approach because it can clearly show the implemention of the pointers

 Here's a great book tackling all of the data structures and algorithms I've studied so far, we call it [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844).